Sister Cities

 Sister city relationships have been an important part of government programming for over 40 years.
 Many municipalities throughout the Lower Mainland and across the country foster and maintain these relationships with communities worldwide.

 A sister city relationship is intended to deliver benefit to both parties.
-This voluntary creation of ties helps to encourage business, trade, educational, and cultural exchanges the twin sister cities.
+This voluntary creation of ties helps to encourage business, trade, educational, and cultural exchange.

 Sister City - Chiba City, Japan